-Algebra I builds upon a number of key algebraic topics assumed to have been developed, namely a deep knowledge of linear patterns of change and familiarity with nonlinear patterns such as exponential and guadratic.
+Algebra I builds upon a number of key algebraic topics assumed to have been developed, namely a deep knowledge of linear patterns of change and familiarity with nonlinear patterns such as exponential and quadratic.
 It is expected that students entering Algebra I are able to recognize and solve mathematical and real-world problems involving linear relationships and to make sense of and move fluently among the graphic, numeric, symbolic and verbal representations of these patterns.
 In addition, students should be able to apply this knowledge to quadratic and other simple functions.
-Algebra I also connects to topics related to the formulized study of the real number system and its properties, and introduces elementary number theory.
+Algebra I also connects to topics related to the study of the real number system and its properties, and introduces elementary number theory.
 Finally, students will develop an understanding that algebraic thinking is a powerful tool that can be used to model and solve real world problems.
-Students will be required to take the Ohio Algebra I end-of-course state test in this course.
+Students will be required to take the Ohio Algebra I end-of-course State test and earn a proficient score to graduate.